-The COVID-19 has, in the first half of 2020, had, and continues to have, a severe and negative impact on the Chinese and the global economy.
+The COVID-19 continues to have a severe and negative impact on the Chinese and the global economy.
 Whether this will lead to a prolonged downturn in the economy is still unknown.
 The global spread of COVID-19 pandemic in major countries of the world have and may continue result in global economic distress, and the nature of and extent to which it may affect our results of operations will depend on future developments of the COVID-19 pandemic, which are highly uncertain and difficult to predict.
-Our results of operations for the first half of 2020 have been adversely affected, and there may be potential continuing impacts on subsequent periods if the pandemic and the resulting disruption were to extend over a prolonged period.
-In addition, if the global spread of COVID-19 and deterioration cannot be contained, risks set forth in this annual report may be exacerbated or accelerated at a heightened level.
+For the year ended June 30, 2021, our offline sales have been adversely affected, and there may be potential continuing impacts on subsequent periods if the pandemic and the resulting disruption were to extend over a prolonged period.
+We have taken and will continue to take a series of measures to compensate for the adverse impact of the COVID-19, including but not limited to the expansion of our online sales and the development and optimization of our online trading system to facilitate the smooth operation of our online sales; however, if the global spread of the COVID-19 and the corresponding deterioration cannot be contained, risks set forth in this annual report may be exacerbated or accelerated at a heightened level.